Polymer/old-docs-site/articles/webview.md

 }
 </pre>

-If you ever see the following runtime error, it's from HTML Imports not having access to `file://`.
+If you see the following runtime error, it's from HTML Imports not having access to `file://`.

 > "Imported resource from origin 'file://' has been blocked from loading by Cross-Origin Resource Sharing policy: No 'Access-Control-Allow-Origin' header is present on the requested resource.
 Origin 'null' is therefore not allowed access.", source: file:///android_asset/www/index.html